 Rufiji River Camp was the first camp to be built in Nyerere National Park.
 It is still immensely popular and a great camp to stay in, offering value for money.
 The river in front of the lodge is alive with hippo and crocodiles and also attracts a large number of elephant to drink.

 In the main lodge area, there is a friendly bar with stunning sunset views over the river, campfire pit and an open-sided dining room with plentiful food.
 There is also a shaded swimming pool to enjoy between game drives, walking and boating safaris.
 The camp’s 11 classic tents offer a traditional stay, or guests can opt for one of the three larger suites, with private plunge pools.

 Photos of Rufiji River Camp

 Rufiji River Camp is a friendly and unpretentious camp.
 It has a great location perched above the river and the guides at the camp are approachable and knowledgeable.

 Each tent is simple but spacious with Zanzibari beds, mosquito nets, wardrobes, writing desks and en suite bathrooms.
 The verandas have canvas safari chairs on which families of vervet monkeys like to sleep.
 There are also three family suites.
 Each of these has two large tents that are interconnected and built on to one platform that has a sitting area and a small private plunge pool.
 These are ideal for families or couples travelling together.

-The camp is situated on the eastern edge of the Selous Game Reserve on high banks overlooking the Rufiji River.
-The Selous is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
+The camp is situated on the eastern edge of Nyerere National Park on high banks overlooking the Rufiji River.
+Nyerere National Park is home to a third of Tanzania’s elephant, and two thirds of the wild dog population, two species which may be spotted from the camp.
 Easily reached, the camp is a 45-minute flight from Tanzania’s capital, Dar es Salaam.

 Food and drink